 - Experiences unexplained bedsores or pressure ulcers

-- Exhibits a marked change in mood, personality, or behavior
+- Exhibits a change in mood, personality, or behavior

-- Exhibits a marked change in social interactions with other residents
+- There is a significant change in social interactions with other residents

-- Exhibits a marked change in appearance or personal hygiene
+- Exhibits a change in appearance or personal hygiene

 - Lives in hazardous quarters, such as with slippery surfaces, inadequate lighting, dilapidated mobility devices, and unsafe furniture